Defining Big & Tall

 Skill progressions should be incorporated several times per week, especially in the off-season.
 These progressions must hammer positional strength and motor learning.

-Lastly, your lifting numbers will be maintained through daily strength work.
+Lastly, maintain lifting numbers through touches of strength work.

 Gymnastics Density for the Big Five (12-Week Program)